 Froglife have produced a great guide to creating and looking after a wildlife pond (Just Add Water) and the Woodland Trust provides some top tips for pond owners to maximise the chances of spawn.

 Amphibians prefer to breed in ponds that are at least two metres across.
 However, frogs and newts often lay spawn in much smaller areas and a pond of any size will help them to keep cool and moist in summer, as well as benefiting other local wildlife.
-If you have limited space, see Froglife's advice on building bog gardens and mini ponds.
+If you have limited space, check out our guide to making a mini pond in a pot and see Froglife's advice on building bog gardens and mini ponds.